kyma-project/api-gateway/docs/user/custom-resources/apigateway/04-00-apigateway-custom-resource.md

 # APIGateway custom resource

 The `apigateways.operator.kyma-project.io` CustomResourceDefinition (CRD) describes the kind and the format of data that APIGateway Controller uses to configure the API Gateway resources.
-Applying the CR triggers the installation of API Gateway resources, and deleting it triggers the uninstallation of those resources.
+Applying the custom resource (CR) triggers the installation of API Gateway resources, and deleting it triggers the uninstallation of those resources.
 To get the up-to-date CRD in the `yaml` format, run the following command:

 ```shell
 kubectl get crd apigateways.operator.kyma-project.io -o yaml